Frequently Asked Questions about PFM:

 Do you allow men?
 In non-contact situations, yes.
 We welcome men to New Skater, ALL skate, WFDTA minimums, and to NSO and referee at our twice-monthly scrimmages.
 See our calendar to determine which practices are open to you.

 What flooring are you skating on?
-It is a derby-track-taped gymnasium floor.
-It is on the slicker side.
+It is a wooden and coated gymnasium floor.
+It is on the slicker side when cured.

 What do I do if I’d like to come to PFM for any or all of the above?
 Just email email@example.com and let us know your current abilities (if any).
 That’s it!
 We’ll email you back a Welcome Letter with lots of PFM specifics so you know what to expect.